What We Expect From You

 - I agree that the medication I receive is my responsibility and I agree to keep it in a safe and secure place.
 I agree that lost medication will not be replaced regardless of why it was lost.
 (Brightview will not call in any refills for any medications that have been lost, stolen, destroyed or misplaced— no exceptions will be made.)

 - The safekeeping of my prescriptions is solely my responsibility.

-- I agree not to obtain medications from any physicians, pharmacies or other sources without telling my BrightView treating physician.
-(BrightView has a zero-tolerance policy for “physician shopping,” and reports of falsified prescriptions or modified prescriptions will result in immediate discharge from the program.)
+- I agree not to obtain medications from any physicians, pharmacies, health care providers or other sources without telling my BrightView treating physician.
+(BrightView has a zero-tolerance policy for “physician shopping,” and reports of falsified prescriptions or modified prescriptions will result in immediate discharge from the outpatient program.)

 - I understand that mixing buprenorphine (Subutex®/buprenorphine/Naloxone®) with other medications especially benzodiazepines (e.g. Valium®, Klonopin®, or Xanax®) can be dangerous.
 I also recognize that several deaths have occurred among persons mixing buprenorphine (Subutex®/buprenorphine/Naloxone®) and benzodiazepines (especially if taken outside the care of a physician or using routes of administration other than sublingual or in higher than recommended therapeutic doses).

 - I agree to take my medication as the BrightView treating physician has instructed and not to alter the way I take my medication without first consulting my BrightView treating physician.